 Training for Governors:

 Understanding Exclusions and The Governor Role at Pupil Disciplinary Committees

 The role of Governors in overseeing exclusions is not one many governors have experience of when they offer their support to schools.
 This course will look at exclusions (both fixed term and permanent), the legislation and guidance around this connected

 to schools’ policies and the impact on students, families and schools.
-There will be a particular emphasis on the role of Governors in the permanent exclusion process and independent review to ensure this difficult process is undertaken in a transparent and
+There will be a particular emphasis on the duties of the Governors in a pre-course video, with the following training expanding on this for the permanent exclusion process and governor

 School Governing bodies and trust boards.
 It may also be suitable for senior leaders in school so they understand the permanent exclusion process in detail.

 60 minutes either face to face or on Teams.
 There is a 30 minute pre-course video on duties of the Governor to enable a basis to the training which is above in the support for governing board section https://vimeo.com/599634948/f546029adf